SnoringCatGames/scaffolder/docs/getting_set_up.md

 Also, it might be easiest to start by cloning whatever game repo is my latest, and making changes to it.

-> NOTE: Any of my game repo's other than my latest one will likely be broken because of recent framework changes!
+> NOTE: Any of my game repos other than my latest one will likely be broken because of recent framework changes!
 Since these docs will inevitably become out-of-date, the safest thing is to check my recent GitHub activity.

 In general, another thing to try is enabling one autoload at a time, then re-opening Godot.
 Since the AutoLoads are only instatiated in-editor when the editor first opens, enabling one AutoLoad won't fix another dependent AutoLoad.